Borrow a Million

 Borrow a Million is a 1934 British comedy film directed by Reginald Denham and starring Reginald Gardiner, Vera Bogetti and Wally Patch.
-It was made at Wembley Studios as a quota quickie by the British subsidiary of the Fox Film Company.
+It was written by Margaret McDonnell and made at Wembley Studios as a quota quickie by the British subsidiary of the Fox Film Company.

+Synopsis

+Michael Trent, the owner of a one-man tea company, accepts a huge loan and establishes a chain of tea stores, but discovers that someone is leaking confidential information about his business, which is destroying the company.